 Normal defiance is much like some of the examples we mentioned above when discussing normal teenage behaviors and struggles over curfews, dress codes, rules, privileges, the volume of the stereo, etc.

 Teenagers are physically turning into adults, but the prefrontal cortex of their brains have several more years of growth and development to go through.
-This means they can be more compulsive and that it’s possible for their behaviors to be governed by their emotions or current fleeting notions, with less regard for the “big picture” or long-term consequences.
+This means they can be more compulsive, and it’s possible for their behaviors to be governed by their emotions or current fleeting notions, with less regard for the “big picture” or long-term consequences.

 Teenagers want the privileges of adults without having yet learned through experience how to handle such trust and autonomy.
 They may want to stay out late with their friends; be free from parental supervision; experiment with drugs, alcohol, and sex; and do anything else that piques their interest.